arsscriptum/qbittorrentvpn-torrent-association/README.md

 2. Select **"Download with QBittorrentVPN"** from the context menu.
 3. The `Invoke-DownloadTorrentFile.ps1` script is executed, adding the torrent to the qBittorrentVPN server.
 4. On success, a prompt asks if you want to open the qBittorrentVPN web interface.

-## License

-This project is licensed under the MIT License.

-## Author

-Guillaume Plante

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to suggest improvements or report bugs.

-## Contact

-For any questions or issues, please contact Guillaume Plante.

 ## Demo